 Toxic congregations can get healthy

-An energetic new pastor arrives to the resounding “Alleluia!” of a grateful congregation.
+A freshly ordained, energetic new pastor arrives to the resounding “Alleluia!” of a grateful congregation.
 Two years later, she leaves in fury, blaming a toxic environment, with her health in tatters.

 All too often, the call of God can get mired in dysfunction, disillusionment and disappointment with God’s people.
 Said in jest, the Rev. Dwight McCormick of Northminster Presbyterian Church of Springfield, Ohio, noted, “Ministry would be so much easier if it weren’t for all those people.”

 “For pastors, there needs to be some hope someplace,” said the honorably retired Rev. Lynne Myers.
 It is possible, she believes, to confront toxic behavior in a congregation and lay the foundation for a healthy future.
 She has done so on multiple occasions.

 “No one person in the PC(USA) system is ever allowed unchecked authority,” said the Rev. Jan DeVries, general presbyter of Grace Presbytery.
 “The foundations of the faith simply do not allow it.
 Instead, Presbyterians govern as a group, discerning the mind of Christ in community, rather than individually.”

 To confront the toxic behavior, Myers needed to remind her congregation “how to be Presbyterian.”
 This was easier said than done.

 As a first step in a long process of “Presbyterian 101” re-education, Myers was determined not to allow the parishioner to continue to manipulate his committees.
 When he failed to appear for a worship meeting, for example, she declined his invitation to make the decisions just between the two of them.